Welcome to the Society for Christian Psychology!

 In Our Lives First: Meditations for Counselors by Diane Langberg.
 It’s a new e-book, so you can get it at: In Our Lives First

-Rick and Kay Warren of Saddleback Church are co-sponsoring “The Gathering on Mental Health and the Church,” to be held on March 28, 2014, along with Bishop Kevin Vann of the Orange County diocese of the Roman Catholic Church, and the National Alliance on Mental Illness-Orange County.
-Some of our members will be presenting, including Eric Johnson, Matthew Stanford, and Chuck Hannaford.
-The keynote addresses and discussions will be streamed.
-You can find out more at Mental Health and the Church
+Rick and Kay Warren of Saddleback Church co-sponsored “The Gathering on Mental Health and the Church,” on March 28, 2014, along with Bishop Kevin Vann of the Orange County diocese of the Roman Catholic Church, and the National Alliance on Mental Illness-Orange County.
+Some of our members presented, including our director Eric Johnson, as well as Matthew Stanford and Chuck Hannaford.
+The keynote addresses and some other presentations can be accessed at Mental Health and the Church

 Research Participants Needed!